StackVista/stackstate-docs/configure/opentelemetry/traces/manual-instrumentation-mappings-for-stackstate.md

 1) Click on your component in the StackState Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
-3) A row with the value `name` will contain the value you defined, as seen below in the image.
+3) A row with the key `name` will contain the value you defined, as seen below in the image.
 4) Your component will also contain a new label called service-name, this will also represent your component name.

 ![service type](../../../.gitbook/assets/otel_traces_trace_perspective_a.png)